Strom Thurmond: Health

 Toward the end of Thurmond's Senate career, critics suggested his mental abilities had declined.
 His supporters argued that, while he lacked physical stamina due to his age, mentally he remained aware and attentive, and maintained a very active work schedule, showing up for every floor vote.
 He stepped down as Chairman of the Senate Armed Services Committee at the beginning of 1999, as he had pledged to do in late 1997.
-Retrospectively, a Senate aide stated that "for his last ten years, Thurmond didn’t know if he was on foot or on horseback", while a 2020 New Yorker article stated that he was "widely known" by the end of his career to be "non-compos mentis."
+Retrospectively, a Senate aide stated that "for his last ten years, Thurmond didn't know if he was on foot or on horseback", while a 2020 New Yorker article stated that he was "widely known" by the end of his career to be non compos mentis.

 In August 1999, Thurmond underwent surgery for an enlarged prostate.
-In September, Thurmond was admitted to the Walter Reed Army Medical Center for tests.
-In October 2000, Thurmond collapsed while lunching with a staff member and an acquaintance at a restaurant in Alexandria, Virginia and was admitted to Walter Reed; his spokeswoman Genevieve Erny stated that the collapse was found to have been unrelated to previous illnesses.
+In September, he was admitted to the Walter Reed Army Medical Center for tests.
+In October 2000, Thurmond collapsed while lunching with a staff member and an acquaintance at a restaurant in Alexandria, Virginia, and was admitted to Walter Reed; his spokeswoman Genevieve Erny stated that the collapse was found to have been unrelated to previous illnesses.
 On the morning of October 2, 2001, Thurmond was admitted to Walter Reed after fainting at his Senate desk.
 He was accompanied in the ambulance by fellow Republican and retired heart transplant surgeon Bill Frist.